Umutayb/ollama-api/README.md

-# ContextStore
+# ollama API

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.umutayb/context-store?color=brightgreen&label=ContextStore)](https://mvnrepository.com/artifact/io.github.umutayb/context-store/latest)

 ## Overview

-ContextStore provides utility classes for managing thread-safe context storage and property handling.
+ollama API provides utility classes for managing thread-safe ollama storage and property handling.
 It includes the following key components:

-1. **`ContextStore`**: A thread-safe context storage solution using `ThreadLocal` and `ConcurrentHashMap`.
+1. **`ContextStore`**: A thread-safe ollama storage solution using `ThreadLocal` and `ConcurrentHashMap`.
 2. **`PropertiesReader`**: A simple wrapper for loading and accessing properties from a file.
 3. **`PropertyUtilities`**: A utility class for loading and manipulating properties from multiple sources (files, environment, system).
 4. **`UtilityPropertiesMap`**: A custom implementation of `AbstractMap` for flexible property handling.